At Holland Law, we have defended many lawsuits that were filed after the expiration of the Maryland statute of limitations.

-As stated by the Court of Appeals, a statute of limitations is designed to:
+As stated by the Court of Appeals, the Maryland statute of limitations is designed to:

 (1) provide adequate time for diligent plaintiffs to file suit, (2) grant repose to defendants when plaintiffs have tarried for an unreasonable period of time, and (3) serve society by promoting judicial economy.